 Timing Requirements - Monologue 2-3 minutes Duologue 5-6 minutes Group 3-4 20-30 minutes Group 5-6 35-45 minutes Lessons will focus on the GROUP extract.
 Students can book 1:1 support for MONO/DUO feedback.
-4. 5.
-How does the key extract relate to the context of the whole play?
-What are your character's objectives/motivations/feeli ngs?
-How are you interpreting this character(s) in performance? (i.e. vocal, physical, communication of intent) 4. practice remembering their own part.
-REPEAT.
-REPEAT.
-REPEAT.
-Now try and do it without.
-Actioning - This requires a performer to add movement to the speech that helps them remember the order of events, and therefore their lines.
-This often happens naturally as a performer goes through rehearsals and movement, or is added to the piece during blocking.
-HL Designers - Complete your Designer Portfolio for your performance NER Written Intentions 2.
-3. 4.
-What design role are you fulfilling?
+4. What are your character's objectives/motivations/feelings?
+5. How are you interpreting this character(s) in performance? (i.e. vocal, physical, communication of intent) DESIGNER Written Intentions What design role are you fulfilling?
 What is your central design concept in the key extract?
 How does the key extract relate to the context of the whole play?
 How have you interpreted this key extract through your design?
 What are you hoping to communicate to the audience?
-Summer 1 Component 3 Theatre Makers REVISION Revisi ion - Available to purchase - Section A Live Theatre Notes • Colder than Here by Laura Wade Section B Colder than Here by Laura Wade Oberon Modern Plays ISBN 9781840024715 Section C Lysistrata by Aristophanes - Summer 2 Study Leave
+4. Actioning - This requires a performer to add movement to the speech that helps them remember the order of events, and therefore their lines.
+This often happens naturally as a performer goes through rehearsals and movement, or is added to the piece during blocking.
+HL Designers - Complete your Designer Portfolio for your performance Summer 1 Component 3 Theatre Makers REVISION Revision - Available to purchase - Section A Live Theatre Notes Colder than Here by Laura Wade Section B Colder than Here by Laura Wade Oberon Modern Plays ISBN 9781840024715 Section C Lysistrata by Aristophanes Summer 2 Study Leave